cells

-Cancer is the attributed cause of death in one in four cases in the United States and metastasis, a complex multistep process leading to the spread of tumors, is responsible for more than 90% of these deaths.
-However, predicting the location of these secondary tumor sites remains an elusive goal.
-Development of a precise understanding of cell movement through the vascular system and the likelihood of penetration of the vessel wall is critical to achieving the ultimate goal of reliably predicting the vascular regions most likely to incur secondary tumor sites on a per-patient basis.
-Predictable patterns will have a 3-fold benefit: (1) supporting a more directed search for metastases in selected sites when the stage of cancer is being determined; (2) enabling the prediction of the primary site for patients with metastatic disease of unknown origin; (3) informing next-generation nanotechnologies that target cancer cells in the blood stream.
+Cancer is the attributed cause of death in one in four cases in the United States, and metastasis—a complex multistep process leading to the spread of tumors—is responsible for more than 90% of these deaths.
+However, predicting the location of secondary tumor sites remains an elusive goal.
+Achieving this requires a precise understanding of cancer cell transport through the vascular system, including their likelihood of penetrating the vessel wall.
+Such predictive capability would enable three major benefits: (1) supporting a more targeted search for metastases during initial cancer staging; (2) predicting the primary tumor site for patients with metastatic disease of unknown origin; and (3) informing the design of next-generation nanotechnologies to target circulating tumor cells (CTCs) in the bloodstream.

 Image